Can you wear glasses in a passport photo?

 Glasses Rules: Passport Photo vs. Visa Photo

 The rule is not always identical between a passport and a visa application, even within the same country.
 Canada is the clearest example: its passport photo spec bans glasses outright, but its separate visa photo specification still permits non-tinted prescription glasses.
 Schengen visa photos follow the same regional ICAO-aligned baseline as Schengen passport photos, so the practical difference there comes down to which consulate is processing the application rather than a documented passport-vs-visa split.
 Digital visa portals, like e-Visa systems, tend to run stricter automated checks than a physical passport office might apply to a printed photo, so a borderline photo is more likely to get flagged online than in person.
-Always confirm the specific document's current photo spec rather than reusing a passport photo for a visa application or the reverse.
+Always confirm the specific document's current photo spec rather than reusing a passport photo for a visa application or the reverse — every visa standard we cover is indexed in the visa photo requirements hub.

 Frequently Asked Questions